CHROMIX® L Admixtures for Color-Conditioned Concrete

 UsageCHROMIX® L Admixtures for Color-Conditioned Concrete can be used to color cast-in-place, precast, and dry-cast concrete floor slabs, walls, steps, sidewalks, curbs, columns, arches, blocks, pavers, and other decorative objects.

 AdvantagesCHROMIX® L Admixtures for Color-Conditioned Concrete adds color that is weather resistant, UV Stable, lightfast, and alkali resistant.
-It contains no materials that initiate, accelerate, or promote the corrosion of steel, coated metal, plastic, or rubber concrete reinforcements.
+It contains no materials that initiate, accelerate, or promote the corrosion of steel, coated metal, or plastic concrete reinforcements.
 CHROMIX® L Admixtures for Color-Conditioned Concrete will not migrate from standing water, and can safely color concrete fountains, pools, water features, or concrete that will be polished and encounter damp or wet environments.

 CHROMIX L10 Base – Black CHROMIX L20 Base – Light Red CHROMIX L25 Base – Medium Red CHROMIX L30 Base – Yellow CHROMIX L40 Base – White CHROMIX L50 Base – Green

 Over 700 tested color formulas are available for immediate packaging with the CHROMIX-It® Color Center delivery system.
-This includes colors depicted on Scofield’s Color Chart A-312, as well as hundreds of colors common to the industry.
+This includes colors depicted on Scofield’s Color Chart A-350GL, as well as hundreds of colors common to the industry.
 Visit www.scofield.com for your nearest point of distribution.